 - The concept of creativity and innovation and the practical aspects of strengthening the competitiveness of the company My and the team's role in the formation and development of innovation as a process Interdisciplinary collaboration for the future solution development and positioning The practical aspects of new product development and commercialization Innovation culture building in an economy Innovation support tools and structures in Latvia Creative features of the modern, low-budget marketing - 9.
-Business model as a modern and effective planning tool
+Business model as a modern and effective planning tool10.
+Social entrepreneurship as a viable business model in Latvian regions